gls-fergius/Advanced-Runtime-Logging-GLS-UE5/README.md

 [For more details, visit our dev blog](https://dev.epicgames.com/community/learning/tutorials/m36v/unreal-engine-fab-game-logs-system-gls-real-time-log-management-for-shipping-builds-on-mobile-and-console-platforms)

+# Quick Start Guide
+1. Configure necessary settings in Project Settings -> Plugins -> Game Logs System (GLS) Demo.
+2. You can set up key bindings to open the GLS log overlay during runtime.
+3. To open the GLS overlay in the editor or during gameplay, press and hold Alt + Shift + G.
+4. To open the overlay on a mobile device, press and hold two fingers on an empty area of the screen.
+5. To open the overlay on a console, press and hold the Gamepad Special Right button.

 # License
 This plugin is provided for evaluation purposes only.
 The GLS plugin distributed without the source code.